About the course

 A research proposal should only be submitted if you are not applying for a specified studentship.

-Your research proposal should comprise a detailed outline of your proposed research, written in English.
+Your research proposal, should comprise a detailed outline of your proposed research, written in English.
 The research proposal should include details of the background/rationale of the research, hypotheses and methodology.
 It should explain the originality/novelty of the work and outline how completion within twelve academic terms (ie four years) can be achieved.
-The overall word count should include any bibliography.
+The overall word count, of no more than 2,000 words, should include any bibliography.

 If possible, please ensure that the word count is clearly displayed on the document.